mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Scaling policies can be simple, step scaling, or target tracking.

+### Auto scaling vs. Termination Policy

+- scaling out: adds instances
+- scaling in: removes instances

+Default Termination Policy

+1. Determine which Availability Zones have the **most instances**, and at least one instance that is not protected from scale in.
+2. Determine which instance.
+EC2 Auto Scaling tries to gradually shift the On-Demand Instances away from instance types that are lower priority.
+3. Determine whether any of the instances use the oldest launch template or configuration
+4. if there are multiple unprotected instances to terminate, determine which instances are closest to the next billing hour

 ### Route 53 vs. ELB

 |Route 53 | ELB |